Attested: Coantia at position 249 in the Ravenna Cosmography among its series of harbour estuaries

 Name origin: Coantia can be naively analysed as a compound of the Latin prefix co- ‘together’ plus *antia, from a word similar to Greek αντια ‘opposite’ (feminine), which is seen also in many river names such as Aventio.

-Name origin: R&S pointed out that the modern name Kent looks like a descendant of an earlier form similar to Cunetio, but that is most likely to have arisen from Roman adjustment of river courses upstream at Watercrook.
-Maybe therefore Coantia referred to Morecambe Bay more widely, because so many rivers drain into it, discussed here as a series of basins, of the Kent, Leven, Lune, and Wyre.
+Name origin: Rivet & Smith pointed out that the modern name Kent looks like a descendant of an earlier form similar to Cunetio, but that is most likely to have arisen from Roman adjustment of river courses upstream at Watercrook.
+See here for a discussion of the basins of the rivers Kent, Leven, Lune, and Wyre.
 The Kent itself is boosted by several significant rivers, including the Gilpin, Bela, and Winster.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.